Caribbean Fish Curry

 - Cook until soft and translucent while stirring continuously.

-- Add the curry powder, cumin and paprika, garlic and ginger.
+- Add the curry powder, cumin, paprika, garlic and ginger.

 - Continue to stir for about 30 secs.